-There’s a special kind of frustration that comes from trying to explain how you feel and coming up blank.
-Like your mouth and your heart are on different time zones or speaking different languages.
-As if your verbal skills have left the building!
-For people living with the effects of complex trauma, especially those who dissociate, that’s not just metaphor.
+There’s a particular frustration that comes from trying to explain how you feel and coming up blank.
+Your mouth and your mind seem to be working from different scripts.
+For people living with the effects of complex trauma, especially those who dissociate, that’s not a loose description.
 It’s biology.

-And yet, something happened.
+And yet something happened.
 Your body knows.
-You just might not have the words for it, yet.
+You just may not have the words for it yet.

 Writing into the silence